wiseman-timelord/Chat-Gradio-Gguf/README.md

 - VRAM dropdown, 1GB to 32GB in steps, this should be your FREE ram available on the selected card.
 - We use `(ModelFileSize * 1.1875) / NumLayers = LayerSize`, then `TotalVRam / LayerSize = NumLayersOnGpu`.
 - Most GGUF text models will work, keep in mind the applicable keywords shown in `Model Label Keywords` section.
+- If you like using LLMs on your own hardware, then you will probably like my program [DownLord](https://github.com/wiseman-timelord/DownLord).

 ### Model label/name Keywords...
 1. Keywords for Operation mode...